 U.S. Botanic Garden

 The U.S. Botanic Garden is a living plant museum established by the U.S. Congress in 1820.
 Lectures, workshops, children and family programs, and musical events are available through registration on the Botanic Garden website.
-Self-guided virtual tours, updates and other digital resources are available at usbg.gov.
+Admission to the U.S. Botanic Garden is free.
+No tickets are required.
+For more information please visit their website.

 The National Mall is flanked by the U.S. Capitol to its East, the Potomac River to its West, and the White House to its North.
 A visit to Washington isn’t complete without seeing the Mall and its memorials honoring our country’s rich, diverse history and influential leaders.
 The National Mall and Memorial Parks are open with some modifications and offer various programs and activities that can be found here.